Dynom/TySug/README.md

 ### Dealing with confidence

 When adding your own algorithm, you'll need to handle the "confidence" element yourself.
-By default TySug's finder will handle it just fine, but depending on the scale the algorithm uses you'll need to either normalize the scale or deal with the score.
+By default, TySug's finder will handle it just fine, but depending on the scale the algorithm uses you'll need to either normalize the scale or deal with the score.